-Pads can also present wings.
+Standard and ultra-thin pads can also present wings.
 The purpose of the wings is to wrap around the sides of the woman's underwear to add additional leak protection and help secure the pad in place.
 They also help to reduce the thickness of the pads.
 59

-The principal materials contained in pads and panty liners are wood pulp, nonwoven fabrics made of polymers (polyethylene, polypropylene), superabsorbent polymer, and adhesives made of natural and synthetic resins, see Picture 14 for details.
+The principal materials contained in pads are wood pulp, nonwoven fabrics made of polymers (polyethylene, polypropylene), superabsorbent polymer, and adhesives made of natural and synthetic resins, see Picture 14 for details.